Toast Payroll: Assign or Change Employee Jobs or Locations

 Toast Payroll Jobs and Positions Overview

 • Job: In Toast Payroll, jobs (roles) are how the restaurant classifies an employee's work.
-For example, Host, Bartender, BOH, Dishwasher, etc. These jobs in Payroll control an employee's ability to clock in and out of specific jobs on a Toast device.
-They also specify which rate an employee should be paid at for each job they work under.
+For example, Host, Bartender, BOH, Dishwasher.
+These jobs control an employee's ability to clock in and out of specific jobs on a Toast device.
+They also specify which rate the employee is paid for each job they work.

-• Position: A position is a set of attributes such as if an employee is part-time or overtime-eligible, or which time away from work tier or benefits tier they belong to, etc.
+• Position: A set of attributes such as whether an employee is part-time or overtime-eligible, or which time away from work tier or benefits tier they belong to.
+For a full breakdown of position fields and reason codes, see Toast Payroll: Update Positions.

-• Secondary Position: This is the same as a position but is needed if an employee is working in more than one pay group.
-The secondary position would contain the employee attributes for the position worked in the secondary pay group.
+• Secondary Position: The same as a position, but used when an employee is working in more than one pay group.
+The secondary position contains the employee attributes for the position worked in the secondary pay group.

-• Pay Group: Pay groups can be understood in two ways: portions of your organization grouped together for the purpose of payroll payment processing OR groups of employees that share a common pay date, frequency, and/or method.
-Pay groups are most often used when two or more FEINs are processing payments.
+• Pay Group: Portions of your organization grouped together for payroll payment processing, or groups of employees that share a common pay date, frequency, or method.
+Most often used when two or more FEINs are processing payments.
+For the full concept guide, see Toast Payroll: Review Pay Groups.

 Back to top

-When to Add a Secondary Position Versus Another Job for Toast Payroll (Locations)
+When to Add a Secondary Position vs Another Job

-• Note: When transferring employees between locations, be aware that pay rates and job permissions do not transfer automatically.
-These must be created and adjusted manually.
-Additionally, attempting to keep all hours in a single pay group for an employee working across locations with different tax jurisdictions may cause tax discrepancies and Form W-2 inaccuracies.
+Important: When transferring employees between locations, pay rates and job permissions do not transfer automatically.
+They must be created and adjusted manually.
+Attempting to keep all hours in a single pay group for an employee working across locations with different tax jurisdictions may cause tax discrepancies and Form W-2 inaccuracies.
+For work tax Location details, see Toast Payroll: View and Update Work Tax Locations.

-• These are paid out of the same pay group, so add a job in Toast Payroll and assign the employee to the job.
+If the jobs or locations are paid out of the same pay group, add a job in Toast Payroll and assign the employee to the job.
+Do not add a secondary position.
+Adding a secondary position when the pay group is the same will trigger the "More Than One Position Per Pay Group" error — see the troubleshooting section below.

-• These locations are paid out of different pay groups, so add a secondary position for each pay group you intend to pay out at and add jobs under those positions.
-The secondary position allows them to be paid out of the pay group while the job tracks their time.
-See the instructions here.
+If the locations are paid out of different pay groups and the employee has different jobs at those locations, add a secondary position for each pay group you intend to pay out of, then add the relevant jobs under those positions.
+The secondary position allows the employee to be paid out of the pay group while the job tracks their time.

 When employees work across multiple locations: